Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: Experiments

 \subsection{Large-scale image classification}

-We now report another experiment by training ResNet50~\cite{he2016deep} on ImageNet dataset to verify the training efficiency and performance of our proposed R-FAST compared with the baselines.
+We now report another experiment by training ResNet-50~\cite{he2016deep} on ImageNet dataset, to verify the training efficiency and performance of our proposed R-FAST compared with the baselines.
 We randomly select 500 classes from the original ImageNet-1K~\cite{russakovsky2015imagenet} training set as our training set (thus containing 640,000 images), and select the same 500 classes from the original ImageNet-1K testing set as our testing set (thus containing 25,000 images).
 We compare the proposed R-FAST with the baselines: D-PSGD~\cite{lian2017can}, S-AB~\cite{xin2019distributed}, AD-PSGD~\cite{lian2018asynchronous}, OSGP~\cite{assran2019stochastic} and Ring-AllReduce~\cite{sergeev2018horovod}.
-All these algorithms are deployed on a high-performance server with 8 Nvidia RTX2080 Ti GPUs, i.e., each process (node) use a GPU to compute.
-We run D-PSGD and AD-PSGD over an undirected ring structure as they require undirected communication topology; and run R-FAST, S-AB and OSGP over a directed ring structure.
+All these algorithms are deployed on a high-performance server with 8 Nvidia RTX2080 Ti GPUs, i.e., each process (node) uses a GPU to compute.
+We run D-PSGD and AD-PSGD over an undirected ring graph as they require undirected communication topology; and run R-FAST, S-AB and OSGP over a directed ring graph.
 In addition, for asynchronous algorithm R-FAST, AD-PSGD and OSGP, packet losses exist under our artificial settings as we have presented at the beginning of Section~\ref{Experiments}.
-All experiments are run for 90 epochs, and we use the following commonly used hyperparameter setup for the training process: i) mini-batch size: 32 per node; ii) learning rate: the initial value being $0.1$ and decaying by a factor of $10$ per 30 epochs; iii) Momentum: 0.9; and iv) weight decay: $10^{-4}$.
+All experiments are run for 90 epochs, and we use the following commonly used hyperparameter setup for the training process: i) mini-batch size: 32 per node; ii) learning rate: the initial value being $0.1$ and decaying by a factor of $10$ per 30 epochs; iii) momentum: 0.9; and iv) weight decay: $10^{-4}$.

-\textbf{Training efficiency.} When there is no slow node (straggler) in the system, i.e., each node has the same computing speed, it follows from Figure~\ref{fig2a}, \ref{fig2b}, \ref{fig2c} and Table~\ref{table} (column 2, 3) that R-FAST converges $1.5$ times faster in running time than synchronous D-PSGD, S-AB and Ring-AllReduce while maintaining comparable testing accuracy (acc), thanks to the fully asynchronous training strategy and robust gradient tracking strategy.
-Furthermore, R-FAST enjoys higher testing accuracy (c.f., Table \ref{table}) comparing to asynchronous AD-PSGD and OSGP, mainly due to the robust gradient tracking strategy which is able to tackle the message losses.
+\textbf{Training efficiency.} When there is no slow node (straggler) in the system, i.e., each node has the same computing speed, it follows from Fig.~\ref{fig2a}, \ref{fig2b}, \ref{fig2c} and Table~\ref{table} (column 2, 3) that R-FAST converges $1.5$ times faster in running time than synchronous D-PSGD, S-AB and Ring-AllReduce while maintaining comparable testing accuracy (acc), thanks to the fully asynchronous training mechanism and robust gradient tracking strategy.
+Furthermore, R-FAST enjoys higher testing accuracy (c.f., Table \ref{table}) comparing to asynchronous AD-PSGD and OSGP, mainly due to the robust gradient tracking strategy which is able to tackle the packet losses.